outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - if a structure exists by requirement, it gets its energy by default from the structures requiring it, so any energy it produces is a net gain
         - composability (unit that interacts with other units)
           - units interact with every other structure in an interaction space & with other units in the unit (type) space

+      - other structures are structures of energy distribution
+        - equivalent or similar alternates can share the energy distributed from another energy source and distribute it using an efficient method like a rotation function, or store it in its components (roots of unity)

+      - some structures make these energy sources useful for other intents requiring numerical structures, like:
+        - ambiguities providing a source of obscurity/protection
+        - uniqueness like prime numbers as a source of reference points

       - this energy will follow other energy patterns, like energy dissipation/distribution & energy storage
         - if a number has more energy than its structure can contain, it may distribute it into a system of related numbers, like components or variants